Rice-MECE-Capstone-Projects/SwitchMCU/S25_core/rtl/cache/Cache_tb.md

 cpu_addr, cpu_wdata, data_req, data_we, and data_be simulate CPU memory access behavior.
 mem_rdata_array and mem_ready simulate main memory responses.
-The memory block always returns a fixed 256-bit block to simplify validation.
+The memory block always returns a fixed 256-bit block or a fixed 32-bit word to simplify validation.

 Testing Methodology:
 --